 - Reviewing buyer personas and how you’re currently marketing to those personas

-- Ensuring your sales teams are properly identifying when a potential customer is a good fit and setting proper support expectations
+- Ensuring your sales teams are setting proper expectations

 Modifying your cancellation flows to follow what Murphy describes as “an off-boarding workflow that allows them to cancel in-app if they want but reminds them what they’ll lose if they do and gives them another, compelling option other than canceling.”
 One tool that can help with cancellation flows is LessChurn.

 - How To Re-Engage Unengaged Users Before They Cancel

 - Master The Customer Lifecycle Funnel: Acquire, Engage, Retain